Mindydiane/lik-clockwork-pwa/README.md

 ` copy code => in terminal git clone in preferred folder => cd to lik-clockwork-pwa => npm install `

 ## Usage
+`npm start => go to localhost:3001 `

+` Or Simply `

-` npm start or go to deployed app in heroku and start keeping track of your Budget! ` [Deployed](#deployed)
+` Go to the deployed application in heroku and start keeping track of your Budget! ` [Deployed](#deployed)

 ## Credits